If you’re asking these questions, you’re not alone…

 When indicated, we also include:

 - Access to our midlife women’s health learning portal at www.drjulia.online for access between office visits

-- Targeted supplements based on labwork and a dietary inventory
+- Targeted supplements based on labwork and dietary intake

 - Menopause Hormone Therapy (MHT)